Installation

 INVENIO_DATACITE_PASSWORD=myinveniodatacitepassword # this must be obtained from the Commons administrators - just leave as is

-API_TOKEN=myapitoken # just leave as is
+API_TOKEN=myapitoken # this can be generated after the instance is running, just leave as is

 INVENIO_LOCAL_SITE_PATH=/local/path/to/cloned/repository/knowledge-commons-works/site # set this to `site` under the base directory of your cloned repository